kodyrouse/redux-honey/README.md

 There's much more to this library, so sit tight! 🍿

 ## Before Getting Started
-I highly recommend approaching this library with a fresh mindset on global state management.
-While it still has the concept of a global store, this library was purposefully designed to get away from core concepts in redux like `reducers`, `action types`, and `actions` (though it still supports traditional redux reducers to allow you to transition your store as you go!). `addHoney` state pieces work in a beautiful, modular manner and works only with the initially given key-value pairs that are set at initialization!
+While this still has the concept of a pieces of state combining into a global store, this library was purposefully designed to get away from core concepts in redux like `reducers`, `action types`, and `actions`. `addHoney` state pieces are beautiful, modular objects and works only with the initially given key-value pairs that are given!

 # Benefits To Using Redux-Honey
 - Drastically reduces unnecessary file clutter (AKA the heartwarming *redux boilerplate*).
 You no longer need to hear "reducer" or "action types" again! 🎉
 - Plays nicely with typescript by default
-- No need for ```redux-thunk```, ```redux-saga```, nor ```react-redux``` **(though redux-honey still works with react-redux.
-We also recommend it)**
+- No need for ```redux-thunk``` nor ```redux-saga```
 - Built-in methods like ```state.reset()``` and ```resetStoreToInitialState```
 - Has support for plain redux reducers so you don't have to do a hard transition with your entire store